prog-z-99/SSMentorRequest/components/mentorguide.md

 ### II.
 What is a trial?

-We put our mentors through a two-week trial period to make sure they are a good fit for mentoring on our server.
+A trial is a two-week period to make sure potential mentors are a good fit for mentoring on our server.
 Trial mentors have access to the form, can complete requests, and can do almost everything else mentors can do.
 The main difference is that full mentors will appear on the mentor list in `#mentor-request`, and role-specific mentor roles have the “manage messages” power in their respective rooms.
 This is used for keeping the educational chats clean, pinning content, and removing old pins.

  At the end of the trial period we will evaluate your involvement in the server—that you were being respectful in your interactions with others, engaged in the educational channels, and that you completed the minimum VOD review request requirement below.
 If you pass the trial period you will receive full, lane-specific mentor roles and will be added to the mentor list in `#mentor-request`.